-Ethiopia has a rich endowment of renewable energy sources, and managed to achieve universal access to electricity in urban areas, while access in rural areas, although still limited, is expanding at a rapid pace.
+Ethiopia has a rich endowment of renewable energy sources, and managed to achieve almost universal access to electricity in urban areas, while access in rural areas, although still limited, is expanding at a rapid pace.
 Access to clean cooking solutions is still very limited throughout the country.

 Ethiopia opted in the SEforALL initiative and produced a Rapid Assessment / Gap Analysis in 2012, further updated the following year, and a SEforALL Action Plan in early 2014.
 The SEforALL Action Plan, that predates the common Action Agenda format, proposes an implementable set of activities for Ethiopia to meet the the SEforALL goals, as follows:

 - Ensuring universal access 2 to electricity services

 - Ensuring universal access to cleaner and more efficient cooking solutions